tiedaar/WSPSR/README.md

 The data used in the training of Whisper is far from 'gold standard'.
 Much of it is, itself, machine translated or transcribed.
 Would improvements in data collection lead to a more powerful model?
 ### Additional Tasks
 Whisper is purpose-built as a transcription/translation model wich works out of the box without any finetuning or extra training.
 However, these are not the only purposes for a textless nlp model.
 It remains to be seen whether it can be repurposed with additional training for other tasks.
+### Small context length
+As a result of the limited sequence length, Whisper can only process audio files that are less than 30 seconds long.
+This may be sufficient for translation or transcription tasks, but may not be enough for other types of NLP tasks such as classification or summarization.

 ## Links
 [The link to whisper's github](https://github.com/openai/whisper)